A Mobile Quad-Arm Robot ARMS: Wheeled-Legged Tripedal Locomotion and Quad-Arm Loco-Manipulation: Control Design

-where $M$ and $F$ are the moment of inertia and force limit of the motors, respectively.
+where $M$ and $F$ denote the moment of inertia and force limit of the motors, respectively.
 The proportional-integral-derivative controller \eqref{eq:PSMC:pid} is dominant during unsaturation, and the sliding mode controller \eqref{eq:PSMC:smc} based on the set-valued sign function